New understanding of Majumdar-Papapetrou and Perj\'es-Israel-Wilson solutions: conclusion and discussion

 In all, both the MP spacetimes and the PIW spacetimes are the solutions of source-free Einstein-Maxwell equations.
 In essence, the MP spacetimes are generated by electrostatic potentials and the PIW solutions are generated by both the electrostatic and magnetostatic potentials.
 In any case, the Einstein-Maxwell equations are reduced to a single Laplace equation in three dimensional Euclidian space.
 To give a physical and specific solution, the boundary conditions must be presumed.

 In this article, by introducing the interior solutions within a sphere of radius $a$, we construct several exact solutions for the MP and PIW spacetimes.
 All these spacetimes are regular everywhere and some of them are also asymptotically flat.
 Furthermore, there is no singularities in these spacetimes.
-The exterior and interior spacetimes match on the surface of the sphere smoothly.
+The exterior and interior spacetimes match on the surface of the sphere continuously.
 So there is charge distribution on the surface.
 The spacetimes are generated by electric and magnetic monopoles, dipoles, quadrupoles, static uniform fields, static non-uniform fields and so on.
 Therefore, they are the counterparts of the electromagnetic objets for classical electrodynamics in General Relativity.
+Thus it is interesting to consider the application of these solutions in the high-energy astrophysics, such as neutron star physics, in the future.